Call Our UK Energy Team On

 • Switching supplier -Switching supplier

-Gas prices explained per kWh
+Gas Prices Explained per kWh

 When you compare gas price and unit rates with Free Price Compare, you can see personal projection which indicates how much you will spend over the next 12 months.
 The personal projection is based on your usage and gas unit prices offered by the supplier.
 Prices are measured by suppliers in kilowatt hours or kWh.
+However, with the vast majority of UK households on standard variable tariffs, their unit rates are capped under the energy price cap.
+The price cap level changes every three months but, under the current level which is valid until 31 March 2024, the average price for gas is 6.89p per kWh.

 As per industry regulator Ofgem, energy suppliers must make energy bills easy and simple to understand.
 The information found on your bill may vary per supplier, however supplier bills should include: